-The Board has delegated to the Adviser the responsibility to vote proxies related to the securities held in each Fund's portfolio.
-Under this authority, the Adviser is required by the Board to vote proxies related to portfolio securities in the best interests of each Fund and its shareholders.
-The Adviser will vote such proxies in accordance with its proxy policies and procedures, which are included in Appendix A to this SAI.
-The Board will periodically review each Fund's proxy voting record.
+The Board has delegated to the Adviser the responsibility to vote proxies related to the securities held in the Fund's portfolio.
+The Adviser has delegated this responsibility to the Sub-Adviser pursuant to the Sub-Advisory Agreement.
+Under this authority, the Sub-Adviser is required to vote proxies related to portfolio securities in the best interest of the Fund and its shareholders.
+The Sub-Adviser will vote such proxies in accordance with its proxy policies and procedures.
+A copy of the Trust's Proxy Voting Policies and Procedures is included in Appendix A to this SAI.
+A summary of the Sub-Adviser's Proxy Voting Policy and Procedures is included in Appendix B to this SAI.
+The Board will periodically review the Fund's proxy voting record.